tenforce/ember-mu-application-generator/README.md

     - The `toString` method is also overwritten to return `content (language)`.
   - string-set
     - Array of strings.
+  - datetime
+    - Uses the format YYYY.
+MM.
+DD.
+HH:mm:ss
+  - g-year
+    - converting it to a string
+  - gemoetry
+    - converting it to a string
+  - uri
+    - converting it to a string

 ### Changed attribute types
   - string